tomcrick/TheCompJournal2020/README.md

-# FrontiersBigData2018
+# TheCompJournal2018
-Paper for Frontiers in Big Data journal
+Paper for The Computer Journal